Sask. Premier Brad Wall wants Nutrien merger held to commitments | Globalnews.ca

 Although Wall retires at the end of January, he said he remains “cautiously optimistic” about the newly announced merger.

-“I think it’s important for whoever’s next in my position and for the government going forward to be vigilant and to monitor the situation and to make sure the commitments to the province are maintained,” said Wall.
+“I think it’s important for whoever’s next in my position and for the government going forward to be vigilant and to monitor the situation and to make sure the commitments to the province are maintained,” Wall said.

 One of those commitments is to have Nutrien’s registered head office located in Saskatoon.
 The new company will also have three other offices in Calgary, Colorado and Illinois.